Beatrice Regina della Scala: Death

+In 1892 Beatrice's and her husband's remains were removed from San Giovanni in Conca and transferred to Sant'Alessandro in Zebedia.

 Legacy

 She gave her name to the church of Santa Maria alla Scala in Milan, and by extension, the La Scala opera house (Teatro alla Scala) which was built on the same site four hundred years later.

 Issue

 Together Bernabò and Beatrice Regina had at least between 15 and 17 documented children: